ravindu644/ravindu644/README.md

 ---

 ## Skills and Interests :D
-- **Android Customization**: Android performance optimizations, ROM porting, and tweaking.
+- **Android Customization**: Android performance optimizations, Building Kernels & recoveries, ROM porting, and tweaking.
-- **🐧 Kernel Development**: Expertise in compiling custom kernels from the source (performance/Nethunter/kernel level root)
+- **🐧 Kernel Development**: Expertise in compiling custom kernels for any android device which has an open-source kernel (performance/Nethunter/KernelSU).
-- **Linux Proficiency**: I'm more comfortable with Linux than Windows :) (daily driving Linux Mint)
+- **Linux Proficiency**: I'm more comfortable with Linux than Windows :) {daily driving [Pop!_OS](https://pop.system76.com/)}
 - **Scripting**: Automating daily tasks and creating tools for improved productivity.
   - ([Root your Samsung device in 10 minutes without wasting data!](https://github.com/ravindu644/samloader-actions))
 - **PC Hardware & Software**: Enthusiast in fixing almost any software related issue with Windows PCs and Samsung devices.
+  - **Hardware:** Still learning :)
 - **System Administration**: Interested in building linux home servers.
 - **Content Creation**: I enjoy writing guides about topics that no one has written or thought about before.
 Also, I'm actively contributing to the OSS community.
   - Personal Blog: [@Ravindu_D](https://t.me/Ravindu_D)